 It’s quite a common fancy for most homeowners to have a wide, beautiful pond around the lawn with all the beautiful flowers and greeneries in the garden.
 However, ponds require proper maintenance.
-One of the main requirements when taking care of a pond is a pond filter.
+One of the main requirements when taking care of a pond is a pressurized pond filter.

-What Is A Pond Filter?
+What is a Pond Filter?

 A pond filter is a system that helps maintain the quality of the water in the pond.
 It can also improve the health of plants around the pond.

-A pond filter is essential in any pond.
 It provides sufficient oxygen into the water and, as a result, will promote clean, clear, and algae-free water.
 Without a proper pond filter system, the water in the pond will be turbid and dirty.

 Some people do not keep fish in their pond.
-They just use ponds for their hydroponic aquatic garden.
+They just use ponds for their hydroponic garden.
 Nevertheless, a pond filter is still necessary as it will keep the water clean for a longer time.

-How Does A Pond Filter Work?
+How Does Pressurized Pond Filter Work?

-A pond filter works in a cycling process.
+A pressurized pond filter works in a cycling process.
 The water in the pond will be circulated by a pond pump and will pass through a number of filter materials.
 In the initial phase of filtration, the coarse dirt in the water is stopped, usually by a filter foam.
 The water will then flow through filter chambers with different kinds of filter lava, a kind of biological filter that makes use of lava stone pebbles.
 These lava pebbles promote the growth of microorganisms that are very beneficial in the pond.
 In the last phase of the pond filter process, the water is passed through the finest filter device in the filtration system.
 This fine filtering device may come with a zeolite or a filter carbon.
 Some ponds use a pressure filter at the end of the cycle to make a waterfall or fountain effect with the water in the pond.

-Which Is The Best Pond Filter?
+What is The Best Pressurized Pond Filter?

-The first step on how to identify the best pond filter for you is to take a look at the different types of pond filter.
+The first step on how to identify the best pressurized pond filter for you is to take a look at the different types of pond filter.

 Different Types Of Pond Filter

-Canister-Pressurized Pond Filters
++ Canister-Pressurized Pond Filters

-Bead and Similar Pressurized Pond Filters
++ Bead and Similar Pressurized Pond Filters

-Waterfall Pond Filters
++ Waterfall Pond Filters

-This kind of pond filter is one of the most commonly used on this list.
+Waterfall pond filter is one of the most commonly used on this list.
 Waterfalls filters come with very smooth weirs that create a waterfall effect.
 The most common media used in waterfall filter are bio-balls, filter mats, and plastic ribbon.
 To clean, the media will need to be removed.
 It can be a messy process of cleaning.
 Moreover, there are some kinds of media like the ribbon that makes the cleaning much easier and faster.
 Nevertheless, it may not be the best pond filter for those who don’t have much time and energy for heavy cleaning and maintenance.

-Box Pond Filters
++ Box Pond Filters

 In a box pond filter, the water in the pond flows through different stages of filter media, providing effective biological and mechanical filtration in the series configuration.
 In some box pond filter systems, the media must be removed to clean the filters.
 Other systems compress within the filters to allow the dirty water to drain out of the pond.
 For this reason, filters will need to be placed at the highest point of the system to allow easy flow of water with the force of gravity.

-Barrel Pond Filters
++ Barrel Pond Filters

 Barrel pond filters came from DIY projects.
 They are made from a gallon plastic drum or a similar container.
 Water is usually pumped into the bottom of the pond and then flows up through filter materials that promote biological and mechanical filtration.
 Cleaning can be messy in this type of pond.
 But with special blowers and drainers, it may be the best pod filter as cleaning can be an easy task.
-Like the previous pond filter, barrel pond filters are placed at the highest point of the system and rely on gravity for an easy, smooth flow of water.
+Like the previous, barrel pond filters are placed at the highest point of the system and rely on gravity for an easy, smooth flow of water.

 In-pond filters are inexpensive and very easy to install.
 However, maintenance can be pretty demanding.
 To clean, you will need to reach the bottom of the pond to get the filter and then pull out the media.

-Skimmer Pond Filters
++ Skimmer Pond Filters

 As its name suggests, skimmer pond filters skim the surface water of the pond.
 The suction of this filter draws the debris on the surface water into the net or basket.
-A skimmer could be the best pond filter for you as it requires the least maintenance on this list.
+A skimmer could be the best one for you as it requires the least maintenance on this list.
 Since the pump is easily accessible, the work of the pump is much easier and faster.

-Bog Pond Filters
++ Bog Pond Filters

-Bog pond filters, also called as plant, veggie or phyto filters, are usually used as supplemental pond filter.
+It also called as plant, veggie or phyto filters, are usually used as supplemental pond filter.
 It generally takes an average of 25% of the pond’s size for a stand-alone filter.
 The plants around a pond with bog pond filters are usually placed in an artificial aquatic soil or gravel for healthier grow.
 The filtration process with a bog pond filter is slow as it is greatly dependent on the growth and health of the plants in and around the pond.

 Do All Ponds Need Filtration?

 Yes.
-Even if you are not keeping fish in the pond and just using it as one of your hydroponic systems, you would still want to keep your pond clean, clear, and healthily free of pond insects, and a pond filter is an essential factor in keeping the overall quality of your pond.
+Even if you are not keeping fish in the pond and just using it as one of your hydroponic systems, you would still want to keep your pond clean, clear, and healthily free of pond insects, and a pressurized pond filter is an essential factor in keeping the overall quality of your pond.

-What Is The Proper Maintenance Of A Pond Filter?
+The Proper Maintenance of Pressurized Pond Filter

-There are many different ways on how to clean a pond filter and maintain the quality of a pond.
-The following are some of the most important tips on cleaning, maintaining, and keeping a pond filter and the pond itself, clean and healthy.
+There are many different ways on how to clean a pressurized pond filter and maintain the quality of a pond.
+The following are some of the most important tips on cleaning, maintaining, and keeping a pressurized pond filter and the pond itself, clean and healthy.

 - Before starting any process of maintenance, always remember to isolate the power supply.